 Last week, the Federal Government announced a $10,000 immediate Loan Advance for small business applicants (EIDA).
 The EIDA is part of the CARES Act that President Trump signed into law on Friday.

-This Loan Advance is intended to help small businesses pay operating costs in the short-term.
-It is fully forgivable, meaning it does not need to be paid back.
+This Loan Advance aims to help small businesses pay operating costs in the short-term.
+It is fully forgivable.
+Practices do not need to be pay it back.

 The Loan Advance is available as long as funds are available on a first-come, first-serve basis.
 It is imperative small business owners do not delay applying.
 Demand will be very high, with thousands of applications.
 Successful applicants may receive the $10,000 directly deposited into their business bank account in as few as 2-4 days.

 The PPP is part of the CARES Act that President Trump signed into law on Friday.
-This loan is intended to help small businesses continue to pay employees for the next 8 weeks.
+This loan intends to help small businesses continue to pay employees for the next 8 weeks.
 Subject to certain limitations, the PPP loan is fully forgivable if used for the purposes intended.

 The loan is forgiven in July if a small business maintains the same amount of monthly payroll and headcount during the next 8 weeks as it did before February 15th and uses at least 75% of the loan for payroll.
 The amount of the loan is equal to 2.5X the average monthly payroll for employees that make less than $100,000.

 The PPP went live on April 3rd for Small Business & Sole Proprietorships and goes live on April 10th for Independent Contractors and Self-Employed Individuals.
-Applications must be prepared and discussed with Bankers ASAP as the funds are anticipated to be depleted quickly with high demand.
+Applicants must prepare and discuss documents with Bankers ASAP as they anticipate funds to be depleted quickly with high demand.

 Below is a link that provides: